An Interview with the Author of “Ava Helen Pauling: Partner, Activist, Visionary.”

 [Ed Note: June 4, 2012 marks what would have been the 75th birthday of Crellin Pauling, the youngest of Linus and Ava Helen Pauling's four children.
 In commemoration, we present today the first installment of a two part biography exploring Crellin's life and work.]

-A kind and gentle man, Crellin Pauling was a talented and well-liked teacher who enjoyed a long scientific career.
+A kind and gentle man, Crellin Pauling was also a talented and well-liked teacher and researcher who enjoyed a long scientific career.
 Always interested in people, he would often interact with those he didn’t know, sharing his sense of humor while learning something interesting about those with whom he interacted.
 He was more than a scientist, husband, father, teacher and youngest son of Linus Pauling.
 He held a passion for life that was evident through his numerous hobbies, including traveling, fishing, sailing, gardening, cars and airplanes.
 His eldest daughter, Cheryl, describes him as being “just a wonderful person.”

 Crellin Pauling with a friend, 1940.